searchspring/competencies/competencies/github.md

 Read the Github docs - [https://docs.github.com/en](https://docs.github.com/en)

 Learn gh - (https://cli.github.com/)
-# Competency - GitHub - Level 2
+# GitHub - Level 2

 Have achieved all the things for the basic competency and additionally can administer GitHub {teams, orgs, security} and have utilized its advanced features.